Hormonal pills are possible. Rating of the best contraceptives

 Birth control pills Novinet

-Single-phase drug, with ethinyl estradiol and desogestrel.
-A reliable method of contraception that reduces the amount of bleeding and the duration of menstruation, removes pain, minimizes the possibility of infections in the pelvis, anemia, ectopic pregnancy, the development of diseases in the uterus, ovaries.
+Single-phase medicine, with ethinyl estradiol and desogestrel.
+A reliable method of contraception that reduces the amount of bleeding and the duration of menstruation, relieves pain, minimizes the possibility of infections in the pelvis, anemia, ectopic pregnancy, and the development of diseases in the uterus and ovaries.

 • Action.
-It inhibits the maturation of the egg due to the influence of luteal and follicular synthetic hormones.
+Inhibits the maturation of the egg due to the influence of luteal and follicular synthetic hormones.

 • Application.
-A three-week period is drunk 1 tablet, after which they are interrupted for 7 days and start a new package.
-If it is required to delay menstruation, a break is not made.
+For a three-week period, take 1 tablet, then stop for 7 days and start a new package.
+If it is necessary to delay menstruation, there is no break.

 • Contraindications.
-Cannot be used for malignant tumors in the uterus and mammary glands, thrombosis, pulmonary thromboembolism, stroke, heart attack, hypertension, severe diabetes mellitus, lipid metabolism disorders, ailments in the liver and kidneys, jaundice, hearing loss during a previous pregnancy, autoimmune diseases, skin rashes.
+Do not use if you have malignant tumors in the uterus and mammary glands, thrombosis, pulmonary embolism, stroke, heart attack, hypertension, severe diabetes mellitus, lipid metabolism disorders, liver and kidney diseases, jaundice, hearing impairment during a previous pregnancy, autoimmune diseases, skin rashes.

 • Side effects.
-Gagging, nausea, allergic rash, intermenstrual bleeding, pain in the head and breasts, weight changes, cancer of the cervix and glands, liver problems, thromboembolism, jaundice, sudden pain in the abdomen.
+Vomiting, nausea, allergic rash, intermenstrual bleeding, pain in the head and mammary glands, weight changes, cervical and glandular cancer, liver problems, thromboembolism, jaundice, sudden abdominal pain.

 Contraceptive Yarina

-Monophasic agent, with a combination of the two main active ingredients of the estrogen ethinylestradiol and the progestogen drospirenone.
-It is very useful for patients suffering from hormone-dependent fluid retention, seborrhea, acne.
+Monophasic drug, with a combination of two main active components of estrogen ethinyl estradiol and the gestagen drospirenone.
+It is very useful for patients suffering from hormone-dependent fluid retention, seborrhea, and acne.

 • Action.
-The medicine changes the viscosity of the cervical mucus, inhibits ovulation, and prevents the egg from developing.
-Also, with its help, the concentration of HDL increases and the lipid profile improves, the drug has antiandrogenic activity.
+The medicine changes the viscosity of the cervical mucus, inhibits ovulation, and prevents the development of the egg.
+Also, with its help, the concentration of HDL increases and the lipid profile improves; the drug has antiandrogenic activity.

 • Application.
-Every day for 21 days at a certain time they drink one dragee, then they stop for seven days and then continue according to the same scheme.
+Every day for 21 days at a certain time they drink one tablet, then stop for seven days and then continue according to the same scheme.

 • Contraindications.
-You can not be treated with such a medication if the patient has thrombosis, ischemic attacks, severe renal and hepatic pathologies, angina pectoris, tumors, diseases of the mammary glands, genital organs, bleeding, diabetes mellitus, heart attack or stroke.
+You cannot be treated with this medication if the patient has thrombosis, ischemic attacks, severe renal and hepatic pathologies, angina pectoris, tumors, diseases of the mammary glands, genital organs, bleeding, diabetes mellitus, heart attack or stroke.

 • Side effects.
-Pain in the mammary glands, discharge, intolerance to contact lenses, nausea, pain in the head and abdomen, skin rashes, chloasma, migraine, fluid retention, changes in vaginal secretion.
+Pain in the mammary glands, discharge, intolerance to contact lenses, nausea, pain in the head and abdomen, skin rashes, chloasma, migraine, fluid retention, changes in secretion in the vagina.

 The price of Yarina in Russia is 1100 rubles, and in Ukraine 200–250 UAH.

-There are many proven remedies that reliably protect against unwanted pregnancy, but at the same time can cause a number of unpleasant side effects.
-Therefore, pharmaceutical companies annually try to release new medicines, the use of which will not be associated with health risks.
-Today, there are already a number of non-hormonal products on sale or with an extremely low percentage of them.
-The TOP-5 of the best birth control pills we have considered consists of drugs that will not only prevent conception, but at the same time affect the health of a woman as carefully as possible.
+There are many proven remedies that reliably protect against unwanted pregnancy, but at the same time they can cause a number of unpleasant side effects.
+Therefore, pharmaceutical companies annually try to release new medications, the use of which will not pose a health risk.
+Today there are already a number of non-hormonal products on sale or with extremely low percentages of them.
+The TOP 5 best birth control pills we reviewed consist of drugs that will not only prevent conception, but will also affect the woman’s health as carefully as possible.

-Having decided to use oral contraception, you should definitely consult with a specialist, it is he who will help you choose the right medicine based on the condition, age and individual characteristics of the patient's body.
+If you decide to use oral contraception, you should definitely consult with a specialist; he will help you choose the right medicine based on the condition, age and individual characteristics of the patient’s body.

 How to choose birth control pills, see the following video: